Somatic and Emotion-Focused Therapy

-• Unpacking childhood wounds and unconscious limiting beliefs
+• Attachment wounds and unconscious limiting beliefs from childhood

 • Grief and loss